Matching (graph theory): Counting problems

 The number of matchings in a graph is known as the Hosoya index of the graph.
 It is #P-complete to compute this quantity, even for bipartite graphs.
 It is also #P-complete to count perfect matchings, even in bipartite graphs, because computing the permanent of an arbitrary 0–1 matrix (another #P-complete problem) is the same as computing the number of perfect matchings in the bipartite graph having the given matrix as its biadjacency matrix.
 However, there exists a fully polynomial time randomized approximation scheme for counting the number of bipartite matchings.
 A remarkable theorem of Kasteleyn states that the number of perfect matchings in a planar graph can be computed exactly in polynomial time via the FKT algorithm.

 The number of perfect matchings in a complete graph Kn (with n even) is given by the double factorial (n − 1)!!.
 The numbers of matchings in complete graphs, without constraining the matchings to be perfect, are given by the telephone numbers.

+The number of perfect matchings in a graph is also known as the hafnian of its adjacency matrix.

-Finding all maximally-matchable edges
+Finding all maximally matchable edges

-One of the basic problems in matching theory is to find in a given graph all edges that may be extended to a maximum matching in the graph (such edges are called maximally-matchable edges, or allowed edges).
+One of the basic problems in matching theory is to find in a given graph all edges that may be extended to a maximum matching in the graph (such edges are called maximally matchable edges, or allowed edges).
 Algorithms for this problem include: